radical-cybertools/radical.owms/docs/source/tutorial/part2.rst

     session  = troy.Session (configs)

 Here we get the files that were passed as command line arguments and create a TROY session with of it.
-A session is TODO
+A :class:`troy.Session` is essentially a container for TROY configuration settings, and for security contexts (which are not discussed in this Tutorial).

 Constructing a Workload
 =======================